 This is another reason why it can be a good idea to keep part of your pot invested, even when you retire.

 Many people like to take out a large sum from their pot each year to cover their expenses.
-However, this can leave you liable to losing value from your money as inflation begins eating into your withdrawal.
+However, this can leave you liable to lose value from your money as inflation begins eating into your withdrawal.

-By keeping as much of your savings pot invested as possible, the value of pension won't stagnate and may continue to see growth from your investments.
+By keeping as much of your savings pot invested as possible, the value of your pension won't stagnate and may continue to see growth from your investments.
 It may also be a good idea to speak to a financial adviser about how much you should be withdrawing and when.